TheHolyOneZ/discord-bot-framework/README.md

 ---

-## IMPORTANT NOTE (EU Users)
+## Important Notice / Data Protection
-If you are using this framework in the EU, please be aware that **you are solely responsible for GDPR compliance**.
-The framework records **only login events and actions performed in the web dashboard** in the **audit log database table on your own server**.
-These logs exist on your server, but I **do not have access to them** and the framework does **not transmit or use them** in any way.
-You are responsible for ensuring that any data stored on your server, including these logs, is handled in accordance with applicable data protection laws.
+IMPORTANT NOTE: If you are using this framework, please be aware that you are solely responsible for complying with applicable data protection laws in your country or region.
+The framework records only login events and actions performed in the web dashboard in the audit log database table on your own server.
+These logs exist on your server, but I do not have access to them and the framework does not transmit or use them in any way.
+You are responsible for following the data protection guidelines that apply to your location and for ensuring that any data stored on your server, including these logs, is handled appropriately.

 ---